evoratec/evoratecwp/README.md

-# Foundation, for WordPress, modified by Evoratec
+# Foundation, for WordPress, by Evoratec

 Foundation, for WordPress, is a blank starter theme with the exceptional capabilities of [ZURB's Foundation Framework](http://foundation.zurb.com/) and [HTML5 Boilerplate](http://html5boilerplate.com/).